 Homeopathic remedies are often used to treat colds and tummy problems and can make such a difference to life at home and especially in the night when illness becomes apparent.
 There is so much to know that I strongly recommend an introductory class for all interested parents.

-Ailments from fright both psychological and physical that bring on anything from nightmares (flashback after all those nasty earthquakes in Christchurch), sniffles and croup, after exposure to cold wind.
+Ailments from fright both psychological and physical that bring on anything from nightmares (flashback after a traumatic experience of any nature like earthquakes, car accidents, witnessing violence), sniffles and croup, after exposure to cold wind.
 Especially when the first sign of symptoms comes on with a drop in the temperature, in the evening and night.

 Diarrhoea and vomiting.
 Tummy bugs like salmonella poisoning or gastric flu – it works a trick nearly every time.